Kintyre/ksconf/docs/source/cheatsheet.rst

     .. code-block:: sh

-        ksconf --interactive promote myapp/local/props.conf myapp/default/props.conf
+        ksconf promote --interactive myapp/local/props.conf myapp/default/props.conf

 You will be prompted to pick which items you want to promote.
-Or you could use the ``--batch`` option to promote everything in one step, without reviewing the content first.
+Or use the ``--batch`` option to promote everything in one step, without reviewing the changes first.